Thinkwise/docs/docs/sf/process_flows.md

 Process flow starting points determine for which variants a process flow is enabled.

+### Process schedules

+The execution of a process flow can be planned and will be executed by Indicium.
+This is only possible when the process flow uses process actions that do not require user input.
+These include the connectors.
+One or more schedules can be made for a process flow.
+One of these schedules can be marked as the default schedule with which the process flow is executed.
+The application manager in IAM can choose to deviate from this.
+Schedules cannot be created in IAM.

+*Process flow schedule*

 ## Process actions

 The following process actions are available: